Add a Chromatic Aberration effect to your images.

 At the top of the canvas you’ll see a bar labelled Chromatic Aberration.
 This bar displays the amount of Chromatic Aberration applied to your image as a percentage.

-Initially, this is set at 0% Chromatic Aberration.
+Initially this is set at 0% Chromatic Aberration.
 Drag your finger right to increase the amount of red and blue separation.
 Drag your finger left to reduce the amount of separation.

 The Transition slider controls the amount of blur applied to the Chromatic Aberration that radiates out from the focal point.
 0% will give the edge of the Chromatic Aberration a subtle, soft appearance.
 100% will make this edge harder and more visibly defined.

-The Fall off slider controls the size of the radial distance from the Focal Point before any effect is applied.
+The Fall off slider controls the radial distance from the Focal Point before any effect is applied.
 0% will apply the Chromatic Aberration directly from the edge of the Focal Point.
 100% will apply a clear Fall off area from the Focal Point to the edge of the canvas before the effect is applied.

 Apply Chromatic Aberration across your entire image.